thanhKasper/JobHunt-React/README.md

 yarn install
 yarn dev
 ```
+- Backend: Please following the link [Github Source to Backend]() for more detail.

-(The project is still under development, later sections will be updated after completion).
+(The project is under development, later sections will be updated after completion).